Time and Combat

 To start with, all players must determine what their character will be doing in a given turn.
-This applies to both player characters and non-player characters.
-In the interest of fairness, the Judge should determine what the non-player characters are going to do before the players make their declaration.
+This applies to player characters and non-player characters alike.
+In the interest of fairness, the Judge should decide what non-player characters are going to do before the players make their declaration.
 This helps to keep non-player characters from seeming omniscient - especially when they shouldn't be.

 This does not mean the Judge need declare NPC actions first, or at all, at least until they are made - just that NPC actions should be determined before other players declare theirs.
 This may lead to the players occasionally ruining the Judge's carefully laid plans, but then that's what player characters are for.
 That and it always gives players a warm, fuzzy feeling to get a surprise victory out of left field now and then.

 If a player intends to attempt more than one action in a given turn, he or she must roll a FEAT to determine if they may in fact do so.
 This FEAT can be resolved on table 22, which shows how many combat actions per turn a character may try.
 Where offensive actions are concerned, the FEAT is made with one's Ftg (off) score, and shows how many active tasks the character may attempt in a turn.